 Pricing and rates for a WordPress Virtual Assistant vary widely so it’s best to go in with a budget of what you’re willing to pay.
 Many VA’s won’t list rates on their websites and the ones that do will usually offer monthly package pricing.
 Ask yourself these questions related to pricing for services:

-- Do I need help with one project or do you need monthly support?
+- Do I need help with one project or do I need monthly support?

-- Am I open to package pricing or do you prefer hourly pricing?
+- Am I open to package pricing or do I prefer hourly pricing?

 - Am I looking for budget services or premium services?